Kasperi Kapanen: Edmonton Oilers

+On 14 May 2025, Kapanen scored the overtime goal to eliminate the Vegas Golden Knights in an 1-0 victory for the Oilers.

+On June 30, 2025 Kapanen signed a one-year, $1.3 million contract extension.

 Personal life

 Despite being born in and playing in the city of Kuopio, Finland, Kapanen considers himself a Philadelphia native, having spent much of his formative years in the city while his father was playing for the Philadelphia Flyers.
 Regardless, he describes himself as a "kid from Finland".
 Kapanen lived in Farmington, Connecticut, and Cary, North Carolina, prior to his father Sami's trade from the Hartford Whalers/Carolina Hurricanes franchise.

-Kapanen spent parts of the 2012–13 and 2013–14 seasons playing with his father for KalPa in the SM-liiga.
-He has three siblings Cassandra born 1999, Camila born 2001, and Konsta born 2003.
+Kapanen spent parts of the 2012–13 and 2013–14 seasons playing with his father, for KalPa in the SM-liiga.
+He has three siblings: Cassandra born in 1999, Camila born in 2001, and Konsta born in 2003.

 Kasperi is the grandson of former professional ice hockey player Hannu Kapanen, the great-nephew of Jari Kapanen, the nephew of Kimmo Kapanen, and the cousin of Oliver Kapanen.
 His brother Konsta Kapanen debuted in the 2023 World Junior Ice Hockey Championships.